The two critical attributes to look for in a wireless power solution

 - Does it work?
 Stating the obvious, you’d want to see a demonstration that resembles your use case.
 If this demonstration is in a trade show, products exhibited on the floor are preferred to those that you can see under very controlled conditions behind closed doors.

 - Is it safe?
 Governments and international organizations defined safety standards for various wavelengths (e.g. ultrasound, radio frequency, light).
 These specify the allowable exposure limits and usage parameters.
 Make sure that the technology you are looking at is safe at the conditions you want to operate it.
-Look for a safety certification in these operating conditions.
+Look for safety certification in these operating conditions.

 The critical attributes